 The suit, originally filed in 2019, alleged that Heaps abused and assaulted patients while working at UCLA medical facilities.
-The plaintiffs have now filed a proposed class action settlement to resolve their claims.
-The agreement will ensure the implementation of robust procedures for identification, prevention, and reporting of sexual misconduct in the clinical setting.
+The case was resolved through a class action settlement that is in the final stages of administration.
+The settlement agreement ensures the implementation of robust procedures for identification, prevention, and reporting of sexual misconduct in the clinical setting.
 In addition, the settlement creates a $73 million fund for the benefit of Heaps’s former patients and gives each survivor a choice in how to participate.

-The $73 million will go towards compensating more than 5,500 women who received treatment from Heaps at either the Ronald Regan UCLA Medical Center from 1986-2018, the school’s student health center from 1983-2010, or Heaps’s university medical office from 2014-2018.
-The settlement structure provides all survivors with recognition and a way to seek compensation in a swifter and more private manner than protracted litigation.
+The $73 million compensates more than 5,500 women who received treatment from Heaps at either the Ronald Regan UCLA Medical Center from 1986-2018, the school’s student health center from 1983-2010, or Heaps’s university medical office from 2014-2018.
+All survivors could seek compensation in a swifter and more private manner than protracted litigation.

 In addition to compensation, UCLA has undertaken a series of reforms, including: